de-tu-dresden-inf-lat/evee/README.md

 The Evee-Protégé plugins require the following other Protégé plugins:
 - The [protege-proof-explanation](https://github.com/liveontologies/protege-proof-explanation "https://github.com/liveontologies/protege-proof-explanation") plugin
 - The [proof utility library](https://github.com/liveontologies/puli "https://github.com/liveontologies/puli") PULi
+- The OWL Reasoner [HermiT](http://www.hermit-reasoner.com/index.html "http://www.hermit-reasoner.com/index.html"), which is already included as a plugin in Protégé version 5.5.0.

 These plugins also need to be installed into Protégé in order to use the Evee Protégé plugins.